cooo/Emular/README.md

 ```

 ## Debugging
-Emular comes with a full debugger which is a great tool to learn about Chip-8 and what it's exactly doing with memory and the registers of the computer.
+Emular comes with a full debugger which is a great tool to learn about Chip-8 and what it's exactly doing with memory and the registers of the tiny computer.

 Start a debugger with the -d option, and you drop into a command line: